 Make the Sour Cream Topping

 The sour cream topping is very easy; It is just sour cream mixed with powdered sugar.
+The recipe is below in the recipe card.

 A creamy, festive Lemon Cranberry Cheesecake is the perfect holiday dessert to take to parties.
 Your friends will love the tart cranberries and sweet lemon cheesecake combination.
 This beautiful presentation will look fabulous on a dessert table, not to mention how delicious it tastes!